-1.4.2 General requirements for registration as a Professional Construction Mentor
+1.4.2 General requirements for registration as a Construction Mentor.

-An applicant may be registered as a Professional Construction Mentor should they:
+An applicant may be registered as a Construction Mentor should they:

-- Be registered in terms of any of the Built Environment Professions Acts, or demonstrate an equivalent level of expertise; and - 2.
+- 1. Be able to demonstrate that they have a matric certificate, plus one other recognised technical qualification to the level of NQF 6 or equivalent in the built environment; and - 2.
 Be able to demonstrate that they have at least ten years experience in the construction industry at a senior management level; and - 3.
 Be able to demonstrate their knowledge, skills and experience to the SACPCMP by means of completing the requisite testing; and - 4.
 Be assessed by the SACPCMP as able to act suitably as a mentor following a psychometric examination; and - 5.
 Be certified as competent in the transfer of skills and knowledge1; and - 6.
 Undergo an interview with the SACPCMP Mentor Registration Committee.